LUH-DBS/Blend/README.md

 additional fetching time.
 However, the SQL query used in Blend reduces the number of candidate tables, therefore, it reduces the loading overhead from 68.2% in MATE to 14.3%.

+### Queries
+Due to the size of the queries used in the paper, we are not able to provide them in this repository.
+However, you can message us and we will provide you with the queries if you want to reproduce the results.